Birinder1469/BirinderSingh_Blog/_posts/2019-09-23-fastai_image_classification.md

 This blogpost was based on the first lecture of the course and I am looking forward the rest of the course.

+Please leave a comment or get in touch with me for your feedback or suggestions.
+I am currently working as a Data Scientist serving Energy industry based in Calgary.

+Email address : birinder1469@gmail.com